nhemnt/thewritingspook/README.md

 # thewritingspook

-front end of  The writing spook- a platform for writers to connect
+front end of  The writing spook- a platform for writers to connect with each other

 HTML,CSS,BOOTSTRAP